apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 (part)uploads are active.
 Furthermore, up to `fs.s3a.max.total.tasks` additional part(uploads) can be waiting (and thus memory buffers are created).
 The memory buffer is uploaded as a single upload if it is not larger than `fs.s3a.multipart.threshold`.
-Else, a multi-part upload is initiatated and parts of size `fs.s3a.multipart.size` are used to protect against overflowing the available memory.
+Else, a multi-part upload is initiated and parts of size `fs.s3a.multipart.size` are used to protect against overflowing the available memory.
 These settings should be tuned to the envisioned workflow (some large files, many small ones, ...) and the physical